Dave864/rshell/src/README.md

   //second_token = "beg"
   //"bega" is removed from "beganot" to get "not", which is saved for later
   ```
+  So we know now why `NULL` is used in strtok.
+However, looking at this example raises the question of what would
+  happen if we wanted to get the third token?
+This also bring up another question, what would happen if we tried
+  to go beyond that?

+#####Outline for Using Strtok
   * Look back at example given to see how strtok works
     * brief overview of how strtok works
     * step by step walkthrough of what is going on in example